 Entrepreneur first & CEO second

-Almost all of the clients I work with are in this situation.
-They are successful entrepreneurs and business founders who are running a business (or businesses) but many are not really enjoying what they do day-to-day that much anymore or want to have a greater sense of purpose or meaning in what they do.
+Many of the clients I work with are in this situation.
+They are successful entrepreneurs and business founders who are running a business (or businesses) but often are not really enjoying what they do day-to-day that much anymore or want to have a greater sense of purpose or meaning in what they do.

 They are spending a lot of time doing things for others, for the business, but not nearly as much time on what they really ‘want’ to do or would choose to do.
-They are no longer really getting that same entrepreneurial buzz that you get from creating something, building something, making it a success.
+They are no longer really getting that same buzz that they used to get from creating something, building something, making it a success.

 Recognising the issue